-The rise is likely linked to the increase of xylitol in human foods, according to the American Veterinary Medical Association.
+The rise is likely linked to the increasing amount of human foods and other products containing xylitol, according to the veterinarians at Pet Poison Helpline.
 The recent introduction of xylitol as an ingredient in some peanut butter brands, including Nuts ‘n More, Krush Nutrition, and P-28 Foods, can lead pet owners to unwittingly poison their dogs if they are baking homemade treats with these particular brands.
 It's important to read the ingredients prior to buying at the store.
 If you see "naturally sweetened" or "natural sweetener" promoted on the product, check the ingredients for "xylitol" or its chemical classification, "sugar alcohol."

 Products with Xylitol

 The Pet Poison Helpline has been working to identify products with xylitol as an ingredient.
-According to Ahna Brutlag, assistant director of veterinary services and a board-certified veterinary toxicologist, these are some products to keep out of reach of pets as they are known to contain xylitol:
+According to Dr. Ahna Brutlag, director of veterinary services and a board-certified veterinary toxicologist, these are some products to keep out of reach of pets as they are known to contain xylitol: